Wendy Harmer: The Greens

 Harmer described long term leader of the Australian Greens Bob Brown as "a good man prosecuting the good cause...".

 Advocacy

-Harmer was one of 28 members of the National People with Disabilities and Careers Council (NPWDACC), created to advise the Australian Government on the development of the National Disability Strategy.
+Harmer was one of 28 members of the National People with Disabilities and Careers Council, created to advise the Australian Government on the development of the National Disability Strategy.
 She was also the ambassador for Interplast.

 In 2014, Harmer wrote for The Sydney Morning Herald that her husband is a "dedicated greenie" and "Activism is now the core of our lives.
 Our kids have grown up behind protest banners."

 Religion

 In an article written for The Sydney Morning Herald in March 2013, Harmer described herself as "born into an atheist household", but said she attended Church of England Sunday school for a time until her father declared himself "humanist".
 She wrote in 2016 that her father was "a steadfastly non-religious man, a self-described humanist".

 Nevertheless, she wrote, "I've remained deeply attracted to the tale of suffering and resurrection at the heart of the Christian narrative.
 Endlessly fascinated by accounts of religion, belief, myth, legend and fairytales...
 I'm one of those pathetic non-believers philosopher Alain de Botton bangs on about.
 The sad, godless orphans who can't pass a church or temple without entering to light a candle or offer a flower."

 In an essay in Destroying The Joint: Why Women Have To Change The World edited by Jane Caro, Harmer wrote that her two children have been confirmed into the Catholic Church.